In this Azure article, we will discuss where to find Azure storage account connection string from the Azure Portal and use PowerShell.

 Table of Contents

-Azure Storage Account Connection String
+Get Azure Blob Storage Connection String

 Follow the below steps to quickly find the Azure Storage Account Connection String from the Azure Portal.